OUGenomics/ResBaz2016/README.md

 ### QIIME ANALYSIS USING SILVA 111

 The commands above use a closed reference OTU picking approach with a pre-deployed version of Greengenes at 90% identity.
-Lets Do this with Silva 111 and open reference picking now.

-The first thing you need in order to run qiime is to install a reference database.
-I typically use the Silva111 database for 16S.
+This is not always optimal.
+For amplicon, I prefer open reference OTU picking with Silva 111 (or later).

 The following commands allow you to install  Silva111.
-I have already done this for you under /data/static/sequence_data/ResBaz
+I have already done this for you under /data/static/sequence_data/ResBaz/DATABASES so you will not need to execute the following commands

 ```sh
 mkdir -p /data/DATABASES/16S